kubesphere/kubekey/README.md

 * You also can specify the storage class by adding --add as follows.
   * ./kk create config --add nfs    OR
   * ./kk edit config --add nfs
-* You also can specify the default storage class by
-  * ./kk create config --default-sc localVolume    OR
-  * ./kk edit config --default-sc localVoume
+* The default storage class is the first one you add via command line into the config file which you can modify through editor.

 ```shell script
 $ ./kk create config